8bitgentleman/pocketcal/DEVELOPER_HANDOFF.md

 ## Overview

-This document provides a comprehensive guide for implementing PTO (Paid Time Off) functionality in PocketCal, drawing from the existing pto-calendar implementation and the detailed integration plan in `PTO_INTEGRATION_PLAN.md`.
+This document provides a comprehensive guide for implementing PTO (Paid Time Off) functionality in Unispace PTO Calculator, drawing from the existing pto-calendar implementation and the detailed integration plan in `PTO_INTEGRATION_PLAN.md`.

 **Note:** The core backend functionality described in this document has been fully implemented and tested.
 This now serves as both implementation guidance and API documentation for the completed system.